Taufred/ChatbotRasa/data/nlu.md

 - I'd like to book a session
 - I want to book an expert session
 - I would like to book one!
+- just book it
+- I wanna book an expert session
+- i wanna have a quick session

 ## intent:ask_faq
 - Tell me about [AI](subject)